BBBThunda/snaarf-app/README.md

 #### Database

 For the PostreSQL server we recommend you create a database `snaarf_app` owned by user `snaarf_app` that matches the credentials mentioned below in the `.env` File section.
+Make sure user `snaarf_app` has a secure password.

 #### `.env` File